 Our Modern slavery risks relate to the people we employ, the products and services we buy and the individuals and organisations that we partner with to deliver our fundraising objectives.

 We also have a role to advocate for the rights and wellbeing of all children; adding momentum to the global mission to eradicate Modern Slavery.
-See section 6 for more details on our advocacy work.

 2. Our Supply Chain